-Shettima: FG Ready To Unlock Nigeria’s Geo-heritage Sites Potential Through Collaboration - THISDAYLIVE
+Shettima: FG Ready To Unlock Nigeria’s Geo-Heritage Sites Potential Through Collaboration - THISDAYLIVE

 “This country is a blessed country, hence, all hands must be on deck to make it work.
 I urge you to come on board, let us work as a team to reposition this country.”

-Earlier, Ishiaku sought the support of the Federal Government in actualizing the committee’s task of developing a comprehensive inventory of Nigeria’s geo-heritage sites; mapping of all heritage sites, and the completion of all ongoing geo-science projects across the country.
+Earlier, Dr. Ishiaku sought the support of the federal government in actualising the committee’s task of developing a comprehensive inventory of Nigeria’s geo-heritage sites; mapping of all heritage sites, and the completion of all ongoing geo-science projects across the country.

 He said the establishment of a national committee for Nigeria, 50 years after the establishment of the global body, has firmly placed the country within the International Geoscience Programme (IGCP) framework.